Chris Evans Drivetime: Drivetime Jukebox Jury

 Jonny also presided over the Jukebox Jury.
 A new track was played, and listeners were invited to text either "hit" or "miss", plus their comments, to the programme.
 Jonny read The Good, The Bad and The Ugly of these comments (over said theme tune) before Chris announced whether the track was overall a hit or a miss.
-Sir Tom Jones (singer) was present at the judgement of his single "Give a Little Love", but Chris claimed that there were no negative texts received.
+Tom Jones was present at the judgement of his single "Give a Little Love", but Chris claimed that there were no negative texts received.

 Gobsmackers

 Immediately following the drivetime jukebox jury, two connected tracks were played, which were selected by a listener.

 Monday Mince

 In 2009, a cheesy song was played after the 18:00 news each Monday, dedicated to burly truckers everywhere.

 Thirsty Thursday

 Thursday's programme was known as Thirsty Thursday, and included food with Nigel Barden.
 The daily clips of how to contact the show were also played simultaneously, as something of a special treat.